netevert/pockint/README.md

 - [hacking.land](https://www.hacking.land/2019/10/pockint-portable-osint-swiss-army-knife.html)
 - [awesomeopensource.com](https://awesomeopensource.com/project/netevert/pockint)

 **Please note:** There have been a small number of reports indicating that pockint triggers false positives on antivirus protected systems (to date [Avast, AVG](https://github.com/netevert/pockint/issues/22) and [Norton](https://twitter.com/ChiefCovfefe/status/1204807996028657664)).
 The issue [seems to be caused by pyinstaller](https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg), the [python package](https://www.pyinstaller.org/) used to freeze and distribute pockint.
-If pockint triggers a false positive on your system please submit an issue and the author will submit a false positive report to the concerned antivirus provider.
+If pockint triggers your antivirus please submit an issue and the author will submit a false positive report to the concerned antivirus provider.